hands-on-cloud/hands-on.cloud/hugo/content/Top Serverless Frameworks For Serverless Applications Development/index.md

 The platform is a high-performance framework focused on data, I/O, and compute-intensive workloads.
 Nuclio is useful in the following ML pipeline tasks:

-* Data collectors, ETL, stream processing
+* Data collectors, ETL, stream processing.
-* Data preparation and analysis
+* Data preparation and analysis.
-* Hyperparameter model training
+* Hyperparameter model training.
-* Real-time model serving
+* Real-time model serving.
-* Feature vector assembly (real-time data preparation)
+* Feature vector assembly (real-time data preparation).

-#### Pros of Nuclio
+#### Pros of Nuclio.

-* Supports Kubernetes - you can deploy it on every cloud platform
+* Supports Kubernetes - you can deploy it on every cloud platform.
-* Supports languages like Go, Java, .NET Core, NodeJS, and Python
+* Supports languages like Go, Java, .NET Core, NodeJS, and Python.
-* Support CPU and GPU workloads
+* Support CPU and GPU workloads.

-### Pulumi
+### Pulumi.

 The [Pulumi](https://pulumi.io/) is an open-source framework that helps you create, deploy, and manage cloud-based applications.
 It is very interesting how Pulumi compares itself with [other infrastructure management tools](https://www.pulumi.com/docs/intro/vs/).